Secret video of female college athletes posted on porn website, police say

 Limestone College officials learned about the footage earlier this month when at least five clips running between 90 seconds and three minutes each were published on Pornhub, according to police Det.
 Brian Blanton in Gaffney.

-The footage was taken in late 2012 and early 2013 inside the men's soccer changing room at the college in Gaffney, about 20 miles northeast of Spartanburg.
+The footage was taken between September, 2012 and October, 2013 at the college in Gaffney, about 20 miles northeast of Spartanburg, according to a Gaffney police report.

 Limestone, a four-year liberal arts Christian college, said in a statement that such incidents are uncommon and not tolerated on its campus.